nori-dot-eco/contracts/docs/RemovalIdLib.md

 Packs data about a removal into a 256-bit token id for the removal.

-_Performs some possible validations on the data before attempting to create the id._
+<i>Performs some possible validations on the data before attempting to create the id.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |